kmnrm/space_instagram/README.md

 ```

 ### Getting started
-There are three scripts to deal with:
+There are four scripts to deal with:
 1. `fetch_spacex.py` helps you get images from a certain [SpaceX](https://www.spacex.com/) launch using public SpaceX API.

     The most current version of the API is `v3` with the following base URL `https://api.spacexdata.com/v3`.
 No authentication is required to use this public API.
 All the launch images are going to be downloaded to a new-created folder `images`.
 If the folder already exists, the images will be downloaded there without replacement.